saltyorg/docs/docs/saltbox/upgrade/role-refactor.md

 ### Multi-instance overrides

-Multi-instance role variables must be converted to the appropriate override level for existing configuration to persist.
+Multi-instance role variables must be changed to the appropriate override level for existing configuration to persist.

-!!! example
+???+example

     !!! tip "Specificity takes precedence"

-        When determining which variable to use, remember the precedence order: Instance > Role > Global
+        When choosing which variable to use, remember the precedence order: Instance > Role > Global

     ```yaml
     bazarr_instances: ["bazarr", "bazarr4k"]